Today, I am going to show you how to make a box cushion cover for a chair with a DIY pattern.

 Pencil with Eraser

-Rotary Cutter or Fabric Scissors (affiliate link)
+Rotary Cutter or Fabric Scissors

 Staple Remover optional

-Saw to cut Wood Base
+Saw to cut wood base

-Paper or Cardboard for Pattern
+Paper or Cardboard for pattern

-Straight Edge to help draw the pattern, optional
+Straight Edge to draw pattern, optional

-Electric Knife (to cut foam)
+Electric Knife to cut foam

-Scotchgard Protector, optional (affiliate link)
+Scotchgard Protector optional

 Preparing the wood platform and the foam cushion

 1 Measure the base of your chair or bench.
 Determine the size for the base and the cushion.

 2 Create a paper or cardboard pattern for the cushion, base, and the side panel.
 (A pattern for the side panel is optional as it is a straight long piece, but it can help when cutting out your fabric.)